-Many of Pamela’s friends (including but not limited to Barbara Cook, Freema Hillman, Sara Pines, Dan Sisler, and Ursula Ziebarth) worked closely with Pamela and her Nepali colleague Kiran Tewari on a volunteer basis, and they all put in countless hours during the early years, building the organization from the ground up.
+Barbara Cook, Freema Hillman, Sara Pines, Dan Sisler, Ursula Ziebarth, and many more of Pamela’s friends worked closely with her and her Nepali colleague Kiran Tewari on a volunteer basis.
+They put in countless hours during the early years, building the organization from the ground up.

-Within a short time of the organization’s founding, ETC’s core leaders came to realize that the organization could have a much broader impact on children’s educational opportunities by also working with families (especially mothers) and entire communities.
-After a rigorous review of its activities and by striving to learn from the long history of development work in Nepal, it was clear that ETC’s strong commitment to education was the best place to start this transformation.
+Within a short time of the organization’s founding, ETC’s leaders came to realize that the organization could have a much broader impact by also working with families (especially mothers) and entire communities.
+Through a rigorous review of its own activities and of the long history of development work in Nepal, it became clear that ETC’s strong commitment to education was the best place to start this transformation.

 Armed with a three-year start-up grant, ETC developed a multi-faceted approach now known as our integrated community development (ICD) program model, with its three mutually supportive components: Children’s Education, Women’s Empowerment, and Sustainable Agricultural Development.